orkestral/super/README.md

 # <a href='https://superchats.io'><img src='./img/superchats.png' height='60' alt='SuperChats' aria-label='superchats.io' /></a>

-<b>SuperChats</b> is a premium library with unique features that control Whatsapp functions.
+<b>SuperChats</b> is a premium library with unique features that control Whatsapp functions with socket.
-With Superchats you can build service bots, multiservice chats or any system that uses whatsapp
+With Superchats you can build service bots, multiservice chats or any system that uses Whatsapp

 <b>Superchats</b> is a premium version of <a target="_blank" href='https://github.com/orkestral/venom'>Venom</a>, with exclusive features and support for companies and developers worldwide